Mafia and Etna aren't the only things active on Sicily: already seduced by her Eastern

 The internationally renowned Teatro Massimo under construction in 1890.

-Then after midnight, stroll five minutes down Via Principe di Villafranca to Club
+After midnight, stroll five minutes down Via Principe di Villafranca to Exit10 & LOVE on

 gay and how so!
 All queer life is here: dykes and drags, camps and bears, young and